SAP/cf-nodejs-logging-support/v2/cf-nodejs-logging-support/docs/configuration/configuration.md

 * "nodejs-http"

 ## Custom fields format
-Set the custom field format by setting the property "customFieldsFormat": <format>.
+Set the custom field format by setting the property "customFieldsFormat": <format> in the configuration file.
 Supported values are:
-* "application-logs"
+* "application-logging"
 * "cloud-logging"
+* "all": use application-logging and cloud-logging format in parallel.
+* "disabled": do not log any custom fields
+* "default": set default format cloud-logging

 ## Add custom configuration
-Once you have a JSON file with your configuration, you can add it to the logger calling the addConfig method:
+Once you have a JSON file with your configuration, you can add it to the logger by calling the addConfig method:
 ```ts
 log.addConfig(configFile);
 ```